 Start Here

 I didn’t start with the outer rim shapes, but I should have.
 If you shade those parts first, you’ll know what a 10 value and a 5 value look like on your paper using your hatching technique, and then you can relate the rest of the hatching to them.
-(In other words, it makes the rest of the shading easier.)

 Hard Over Soft For Smooth Dark Hatching

 You can make hatching look much smoother by going over it with a harder pencil lead.
-The harder pencil adds some value itself, but it also acts like a blender and pushes the softer lead into the grain of the paper more evenly making the value smooth looking and quite a bit darker.
+The harder pencil adds some value, but it also acts like a blender and pushes the softer lead into the grain of the paper more evenly making the value smooth looking and quite a bit darker.

 The sharper the pencil points are, the darker the hatching will be.